 New Providence Forty West Cafe Owners Bringing A New Perspective

-The new owners of Providence’s signature café, Forty West, are on a mission is to go beyond serving quality food and drink, and ensure the popular venue remains an integral part of the broader Ripley Valley community.
+The new owners of Providence’s signature café, Forty West, are on a mission to go beyond serving quality food and drink, and ensure the popular venue remains an integral part of the broader Ripley Valley community.

 Tanya and William Pattie took ownership of the café after moving to the Ripley Valley from far north Queensland, where they both served in law enforcement.